melissa-04/pipeline-comparison/README.md

 I compared 6 different bioinformatics pipelines to find somatic mutations in breast cancer data.
 The goal was to see how the choice of tools (mapper + variant caller) affects the results.
 I used the SEQC2 benchmark dataset which has a validated list of real mutations, so I could measure how well each pipeline performs.

-This project was inspired by Ertürk et al. (2025), a paper from Prof. Baysan's lab at ITU, where students ran 12 pipelines on the same dataset and found surprising differences in results depending on the computational environment.

 ## Dataset